Azure/azure-iot-sdk-c/iothub_client/devdoc/iothubclient_c_library.md

 The library allows a device to achieve the supported communication patterns by a IoT Hub:
 -	**Event**.
 A message sent by a device to a IoT Hub.
-The device does not expect a response from IoT Hub, but the event message can result in errors (e.g. not being processed …).
+The device does not expect a response from IoT Hub, but the event message can result in errors (e.g. not being processed...).
 -	**Message**.
 A message sent by IoT Hub to the device.
-IoT Hub does not expect a response from the device, but the message can result in errors (e.g. failed delivery…)
+IoT Hub does not expect a response from the device, but the message can result in errors (e.g. failed delivery...)

 The library offers the following features: